Samsung forecasts near-30% jump in Q3 operating profit - RFI

 Now supply chain problems are hitting economic activity around the world, with companies facing shortages of key commodities, components and shipping capacity.

-But weakness in the South Korean won against the US dollar has boosted the chip maker's profit margins, analysts say, particularly in its smartphone business.
+But weakness in the South Korean won against the US dollar has boosted the chip maker's profit margins, particularly in its smartphone business, according to analysts.

-The currency effect has offset troubles caused by "disruptions in smartphone shipments" caused by parts shortages and coronavirus lockdowns in Vietnam and India, where it has production lines, Hana Financial Group said in a report.
+The currency effect has offset troubles caused by "disruptions in smartphone shipments", which were triggered by parts shortages and coronavirus lockdowns in Vietnam and India, where Samsung has production lines, Hana Financial Group said in a report.

-But looking forward, prices for DRAM memory chips used in computers -- a key Samsung product -- are expected to drop in the fourth quarter, dampening prospects for the company.
+But forward prospects are looking less rosy, analysts say, with demand for DRAM memory chips -- a key Samsung product -- expected to fall in the fourth quarter as manufacturers struggle with supplies, pushing down prices.

-"With a decline in consumer demand for computers in post-Covid, chip prices are expected to fall starting from the fourth quarter," said Park Sung-soon, an analyst at Cape Investment & Securities.
+"With the coronavirus spreading again in South East Asia and an ongoing electricity shortage issue in China, a disruption in any of the production lines can disrupt the whole production process," said Park Sung-soon, an analyst at Cape Investment & Securities.

+"With parts running short, demands for memory chips will decrease as well because companies can't produce set products," he told AFP.

 - Parole release -